 This seems too general to be useful.
 If everybody, or all workers, had the same ideas, then there wouldn't even be anyone to pose the question of whether to organise a separate revolutionary socialist organisation, let alone an answer to the question.
 And the "two facts" are really just one fact: people have different and therefore competing ideas about things, including about how to pursue struggles.

 After paragraphs noting that some people reject all parties because of experience of bad parties (Stalinist or reformist), Fieldes becomes more specific.

 "Every struggle, no matter how small, brings those competing ideas into conflict.
-Should we go on strike and picket our workplace, or should we take a case to Fair Work Australia to get a wage rise?
-Should we rely on the election of the ALP to end WorkChoices or should we build mass strikes against the law?
+Should we go on strike and picket our workplace, or should we take a case to Fair Work Australia [official industrial conciliation] to get a wage rise?
+Should we rely on the election of the Australian Labor Party to end WorkChoices [the vicious anti-union law introduced by the previous conservative government] or should we build mass strikes against the law?
 Is a mobilisation in the squares enough to bring down Mubarak or do we need strikes against the regime, and so on".

 She assumes, no doubt fairly, that her readers will see those ideas as inadequate.
 Therefore, counter-organisation is needed, by those who will favour striking and picketing, or, more generally, "change by the mass of workers and the oppressed standing up and fighting back" or "mass mobilisation from below".

 "A revolutionary party needs to unite the most radical", she concludes.
 "Most radical" here is implicitly defined as those who favour the widest and most militant action.

 Far from indicating a rational long-term defining purpose for the work of building revolutionary socialist organisations - which has gone on through ups and downs for about 200 years now, and may have to go on for many decades longer - Fieldes' formula offers only a snapshot of Socialist Alternative's picture of itself.